-As noted in the financial planning result section above, capital projects that meet the requirement for new or extended services in FY26 will be included in the VPRA budget.
-Projects or project components outside of this timeline are subject to funding constraints.
-For those projects, the design phase is fully funded and the remaining funding has been applied to the Long Bridge construction phase.
+As noted in the financial planning results section above, required Phase 1 Projects and Western Rail Projects will be included in the VPRA budget.
+Required Phase 2 Projects and non-required projects are subject to funding constraints.
+For Phase 2 projects, the design phase is fully funded, for non-required projects 30% design has been funded and the remaining funding has been applied to the Long Bridge construction phase.
 Please refer to the capital project section of the budget document for full project funding details.
 Table 3 details the annual forecasted expenditures by primary category for VPRA's capital projects with available sources of funding.